heathermiller/wwwheathermiller/blog/_posts/2014-02-27-types-in-scala.md

 theory.

 A type can be thought of as a _category_ that a value (typically at run-time) can fall into.
-For example, the concept of the number 12 would have type `Int` and and the value that  12.
+For example, the number 12 would have type `Int`, and its corresponding value would be 12.

 ### Typing Disciplines: Static versus Dynamic, Strong versus Weak